istio/istio.io/content/blog/2019/secure-egress-control-istio/index.md

 1. Define and enforce **policies per cluster**, e.g.:

    * all the applications in the cluster may access `service1.foo.com` (a specific host)
-   * all the applications in the cluster may access any host of the form `*.bar.com` (a wildcard domain)
+   * all the applications in the cluster may access any host of the form `*.bar.com` (a wildcarded domain)

      All unspecified access must be blocked.